Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

 - As the site owner I would like an applcation to be able to perform the click and collect process successfully with little or no employee input to allow employees to focus on larger scaled jobs.

-### **How to use**
-This BMW click and collect app, is used for making car orders and getting them prepared for collection at your nearest store in your current town or city.
-To use this app, you need to follow the instructions on the screen and fill out the input fields with the information needed in the correct format.
-The app will provide the list of cars available for you to choose from as well as, alerting you with messages if you enter invalid data in the input fields.
-Once you are happy with your choice of car and you have successfully completed your order.
-The app provides a detailed message on what you need to do for the collection process.

 ## **Features**
 - This BMW click and collect application has a title in font design 'ANSI shadow' and BMW car logo.
 - Type writer